Douglas Mapfumo

 Douglas Carl Tinashe Mapfumo (born 1 March 2000) is a Zimbabwean football player who plays as a forward for Polokwane City.

 Mapfumo was a youth player at CAPS United and spent time at the Legends Academy before he earned a move to South African club Bidvest Wits, following tryouts.

 He was picked up by Cape Town City in 2021.
 The stay was meagre, including a loan spell at Cape Town All Stars without any matches played.
 He played for Black Leopards in 2022–23 before moving back to the Premier Division with Polokwane City in 2023.
-In his first season, he helped Polowane City survive in the Premier Soccer League.
+In his first season, he helped Polokwane City survive in the Premier Soccer League.

 Owing to his "decent" 2023–24 season with Polokwane City, he was called up to Zimbabwe's national team for the first time in 2024.
 As the national team changed manager to Michael Nees, Mapfumo was briefly omitted from the squad before being called up again.